hasura/learn-graphql/tutorials/mobile/unity/tutorial-site/content/realtime-gameplay/2-more-api-calls.md

 #### UpdateDefendedTargets

 This is a simple function to update the `defendedTargets` column of our battle in the backend.
-It takes in a `bool complete` to signifty if the `Defender`'s turn is complete hereby signifying the end of the game.
+It takes in a `bool complete` to signify if the `Defender`'s turn is complete hereby signifying the end of the game.

 If `bool complete` is true, it also sets the `gameComplete` column of our battle to true.